gamemanual0/gm0/source/docs/software/getting-started/options-for-programming.rst

 The Blocks Programming Tool is a visual programming language (similar to tools like Scratch) which provides a simple way to code simple actions for the robot.
 It has a colorful and LEGO\ |reg| like design (including sounds of block pieces of snapping together), making the system very accessible to those new to the world of programming.

 Using a device and a robot controller phone, connect your device to the phone's Wi-Fi by clicking the three dots in the top right of the :term:`RC <Robot Controller>` and select "Program & Manage".
-This will display the WiFi SSID and password for you to connect to.
-Go onto your browser (preferably Chrome, though other modern browsers will likely work) and enter the address shown on the :term:`RC <Robot Controller>`.
+This will display the Wi-Fi SSID and password for you to connect to.
+Go to your browser and enter the address shown on the :term:`RC <Robot Controller>`.

 Advantages
 ^^^^^^^^^^